 What was surprising and absurd was that, Washington himself didn’t believe that the fault was his — he allegedly accused Martha of their ”childlessness” problem.
 In the end, it was difficult to establish who was to blame, simply because the technology of that era wasn’t capable of probing the issue further.

-George Washington’s Adopted Children
+George Washington’s Adoptive Children

 Even though Washington himself couldn’t produce children, he was a father to Martha’s two surviving children – Patsy & Jack.
-Due to the high fatality rate of children born at the time, Martha lost 2 of her children, Daniel & Frances, in 1754 and 1757 respectively.
+Due to the high fatality rate of children born at the time, Martha lost two of her children, Daniel & Frances, in 1754 and 1757 respectively.

-John Parke Custis (aka Jack) and Martha Parke Custis (aka Patsy) found fatherly care from Washington.
+John Parke Custis (aka Jackie) and Martha Parke Custis (aka Patsy) found fatherly care from Washington.
 Apart from being a father to Martha’s own children and adopted grandchildren, Washington also served as a father to his nieces and nephews.
 Special among his non-biological children were those of his deceased brother Samuel.